Niangmohamed/Object-Detection-using-YOLO/README.md

 * YOLO.

 <p align='justify'>R-CNNs are one of the first deep learning-based object detectors and are an example of a two-stage detector.
-In the first R-CNN publication, <a href="https://arxiv.org/abs/1311.2524">Rich feature hierarchies for accurate object detection and semantic segmentation</a>, (2013) Girshick et al, proposed an object detector that required an algorithm such as <a href="http://www.huppelen.nl/publications/selectiveSearchDraft.pdf">Selective Search for Object Recognition</a> (or equivalent) to propose candidate bounding boxes that could contain objects.</p>
+In the first R-CNN publication, <a href="https://arxiv.org/abs/1311.2524">Rich feature hierarchies for accurate object detection and semantic segmentation</a>, (2013), Girshick et al proposed an object detector that required an algorithm such as <a href="http://www.huppelen.nl/publications/selectiveSearchDraft.pdf">Selective Search for Object Recognition</a> (or equivalent) to propose candidate bounding boxes that could contain objects.</p>